typelead/eta-benchmarks/README.md

 1. The benchmark is compiled into a JAR file.
 2. The `eta.main.main` method (the entry point into Eta programs) is invoked from the JMH framework.
-3. The JMH framework will fork a single JVM process and run the program 5 times for warmup and 5 times for measurement and the average/error is calculated.
+3. The JMH framework will fork a single JVM process and run the program 10 times for warmup and 10 times for measurement and the average/error is calculated.
+   - At the end of each iteration, GC is run and all static thunks are reset to unevaluated state.

 ## Getting Started